ROXBOZ/pvssy-talk-app-router/README.md

 ### ✅ What’s Done

-- Next.js App Router, TypeScript, Tailwind, and Sanity CMS are set up
+- Next.js App Router, TypeScript, Tailwind, and Sanity CMS (since V2) are set up
 - ESLint and Prettier (with Tailwind plugin) are configured
 - Jest and React Testing Library are working, with some tests written
-- Some accessibility and UX improvements
+- Some accessibility and UX/UX improvements

 ### 🟡 What’s In Progress

-- Focus management and full keyboard accessibility
-- Expanding test coverage for all components and features
-- Building out the full component library and pages
+- Storybook
+- CI/CD (GitHub Actions for linting, testing, deployment)
+- Add and enforce Copilot rules for code style, comments, accessibility, and testing

 ### 🔜 What’s Planned

-- Add CI/CD (GitHub Actions for linting, testing, deployment)
 - Enforce PR/branch workflow and add templates
 - Add and enforce Copilot rules for code style, comments, accessibility, and testing
 - Complete accessibility and usability improvements
-- Add more documentation and contribution guidelines
+- Add more documentation guidelines

 ---